wiris/html-integrations/docs/adr/003--use-shx-wrapper-for-shell-commands.md

 The main drawback could be overhead: shx contains a lot more functionality than we need by the moment.

-We've also added a new root-level thid-party depdendency that will need to be maintained in order to reduce vulnerability risks.
+We've also added a new root-level thid-party dependency that will need to be maintained in order to reduce vulnerability risks.

 ## Links